weaveworks/weave-gitops-clusters/docs/connect-leaf-cluster.md

 # Connect a leaf cluster to enterprise

-You want to connect an existing kube cluster to Weave Gitops Enterprise via its mangement cluster.
+You want to connect an existing kube cluster to Weave Gitops Enterprise via its management cluster.

 ## Requirements